javier-arango/codeflix/README.md

 ## Core App Features

-- `Search Functionality`: Search for movies by title, director, actor, or genre.
+- `Search Functionality`: Users can search for educational videos by topic, difficulty level, or instructor.
+- `Category Browsing`: Navigate through pre-defined categories such as Backend, Frontend, Algorithms, and more.
-- `Trending Movies`: Stay up-to-date with the most popular movies right now.
+- `Trending Videos`: Keep tabs on the most popular and highly-rated educational videos in the computer science realm.
-- `User Ratings`: Rate movies on a scale of 1 to 10.
+- `User Ratings`: Rate videos on a scale of 1 to 5 to help improve content quality and recommendations.
-- `Write Reviews`: Share your thoughts on a movie with a detailed review.
+- `Write Reviews`: Share your insights on a particular video or topic by writing a detailed review.
-- `Watch Trailers`: Enjoy high-quality trailers directly within the app.
+- `Custom Playlists`: Create, edit, and manage personalized playlists of videos for streamlined learning.
+- `In-Video Features`: Utilize options like adjustable playback speed, closed captions, and in-video note-taking.
-- `Sign-up/Login`: Register an account and log in securely.
+- `Sign-up/Login`: Securely register and log into your account with email verification and two-factor authentication.
-- `Profile Customization`: Add a profile picture, set a bio, and list your favorite genres and movies.
+- `Profile Customization`: Customize your user profile with a photo, short bio, and your areas of interest in computer science.
+- `Supplementary Resources`: Access additional reading material, code samples, and quizzes related to each video topic.

 ## Technology Stack